kimidomaru/ReadCEP/README.md

 # ReadCEP
-An Java Code to read Adress Codes in a file
+An Java Code to read Address Codes in a file